 Here’s what you have to do, GET SPECIFIC!
 Break down that resolution into tiny bite sized pieces.
-If you don’t know where to start, let’s breakout one of my favorite grade school lesson, the five w’s: who, what, when, where, and why.
+If you don’t know where to start, let’s break out one of my favorite grade school lessons, the five w’s: who, what, when, where, and why.

 If your goal is to lose weight you should be asking questions like this:

 - Who will hold me accountable?